CAD97/generativity/README.md

 }
 ```

-Larger variant lifetimes can still shrink to unify with `'id`.
+Other variant lifetimes can still shrink to unify with `'id`.
 What all this
 means is that you can't just trust any old `'id` lifetime floating around.
 It
-has to be carried in a trusted carrier, and one that can't be created from an
+has to be carried in a trusted carrier, and one that wasn't created from an
-untrusted lifetime carrier.
+untrusted lifetime.

 ## Minimum supported Rust version